Santa Maria dei Servi, Padua: History

-In June 2014, the Bishop of Padua accepted the request of the Superior of the Order of Servants of Mary to be able to return to their historic church after 207 years of regency by the secular clergy.
-The delivery charge is on 6 September of the same year.
+In June 2014, the Bishop of Padua accepted the request of the Superior of the Order of Servants of Mary to be able to return to their historic church after 207 years of administration by the secular clergy.
+The delivery was on 6 September of the same year.
 The churches of San Canciano and San Luca are now subsidiaries to this church.
 For a period the churches of San Zilio and Santa Giuliana were also subsidiaries, until they were closed.

-The following are entombed inside the church: the jurist Paul Castro and his son Angelo, consistorial lawyer, his father served Girolamo Quaini professor of Scripture at the Studio, Count Emilio Raymond Strong Campolongo and doctors, and Jerome Olzignani Ottonello Pasino.
-The convent was home to Fra Paolo Sarpi.
+The following are entombed inside the church: Count Emilio Campolongo, and Doimo Olzignani.

-External